-2.44 Main Shaft (Worm Shaft) - A round shaft of steel to which are keyed worm assembly, gudgeon, pivot and sleeve.
+2.45 Main Shaft (Worm Shaft) - A round shaft of steel to which are keyed worm assembly, gudgeon, pivot and sleeve.
 It rotates in bearings fitted in the body.
 It may be hollow for passing coolant to control the temperature.

-2.45 Main Shaft Gears-Gears mounted on the main shaft directly or on a gudgeon for reducing the number of revolutions.
+2.46 Main Shaft Gears-Gears mounted on the main shaft directly or on a gudgeon for reducing the number of revolutions.
 Single drive expellers have one gear and double drive expellers two gears -one for the quill worm and the other for main shaft.

+2.47 Oil cake – The residue obtained after extraction / milling the oil from oilseeds / oil bearing materials.

+2.48 Oil content - The percent oil or fat present in the oilseeds.

-2.46 Oil Pan-See ‘Tray’.
+2.49 Oil Pan-See ‘Tray’.